phar/sel810asm/README.md

 good stuff:
-	almost full compliance with the original 810 assembler so the manual can be used... kinda works as a two-pass assembler (thank you lambda)
+	almost full compliance with the original 810 assembler so the manual can be used... kinda works as a two-pass assembler (thank you lambda), though I currently dont support relocatable format.

 stuff to know: